 - It’s proactive, which means that you take matters into your own hands (that’s a major stress eliminator because so much of the stress of foreclosure comes from the process being completely out of your control).

 - It can be fast — in some cases, you can sell your home in as little as a week if your lender is willing!
-That’s also because it’s local: You can get help for foreclosure in Roanoke since organizations like Cross Properties, Inc. help people going through short sales.
+That’s also because it’s local: You can get help for foreclosure in Salem since organizations like Cross Properties, Inc. help people going through short sales.

 - It’s very effective because a short sale can completely wipe out (or almost wipe out) the amount owing on your mortgage.
 If there is any amount left over that is not covered by the sale of the property, you’ll be responsible for it (although you can sometimes work out a deal with your lender).